verdetea22/Risk-Visualizer/README.md

 - Text summary of risk levels based on the analysis.

 ---

-## Utility Functions (utils.py)
-### This file contains utility functions used across different applications, such as functions for parsing uploaded Excel files.

----

-## Mitigation Strategies (mitigation.py)
-### This file includes a list of mitigation strategies for high-risk sub-risk drivers.
-It is used in conjunction with the other applications to suggest actionable steps for mitigating identified risks.

----
 **Note:** Ensure that the input Excel files conform to the expected format specified in the applications' instructions for proper functionality.

-# Excel File Formats
+## Excel File Formats
 ### Each application expects Excel files in a specific format.
 Ensure your files match the following structures:

-## Risk Weights Analysis
+### Risk Weights Analysis
-### Columns: Risk Drivers, Sub Risk Drivers, Weight, Risk Index
+- Columns: Risk Drivers, Sub Risk Drivers, Weight, Risk Index

-## Simple Risk Index Analysis Dashboard
+### Simple Risk Index Analysis Dashboard
-### Columns: Risk Drivers, Sub Risk Drivers, Current Status
+- Columns: Risk Drivers, Sub Risk Drivers, Current Status

-## Summary Dashboard
+### Summary Dashboard
-### Columns: Risk Drivers, Sub Risk Drivers, Weight, Risk Index
+- Columns: Risk Drivers, Sub Risk Drivers, Weight, Risk Index
+---
+## Helper Functions

+### Utility Functions (utils.py)
+#### This file contains utility functions used across different applications, such as functions for parsing uploaded Excel files.

+### Mitigation Strategies (mitigation.py)
+#### This file includes a list of mitigation strategies for high-risk sub-risk drivers.
+It is used in conjunction with the other applications to suggest actionable steps for mitigating identified risks.